 The position of President shall not be held by any individual member for more than two (2) consecutive terms of office, except by appointment under Article VIII, section 4.
 A President who must vacate in accordance with this stipulation shall be eligible for nomination for any other Office, in accordance with the procedure provided under Article V, Section 4.

 The position of Vice-President shall not be held by any individual member for more than two (2) consecutive terms of office, except by appointment under Article VIII, section 4.
 A Vice-President who must vacate in accordance with this stipulation shall be eligible for nomination for any other Office, in accordance with the procedure provided under Article V, Section 4.

 Section 3.
 Compensation

 No Executive members shall receive compensation for any service they may render to the Association.
 However, Executive members may be reimbursed for expenses incurred in the performance of their duties.

 Section 4.
 Nomination and Election

-Where there are a greater number of nominations put forward to the meeting than the position(s) to be filled then an election shall be conducted.
-In such instances a secret ballot is to be conducted under the direction of the Secretary with the recipient of the highest number of votes duly elected.
-Any tied votes are to be decided by the drawing of lots.
+c.
+Where there are a greater number of nominations put forward than the position(s) to be filled then an election shall be conducted.
+In such instances a secret electronic ballot is to be conducted under the direction of the Secretary with the recipient/s of the highest number of votes duly elected.

 Article VI: Meeting of the Executive